itspriddle/josh.fail/_posts/2005/2005-11-07-a-shoutbox-is-always-fun.markdown

 ---
 layout: post
-title: A shouldbox is always fun...
+title: A shoutbox is always fun...
 ---

 Yeah I made a shoutbox from 2 tutorials from [Spoono](http://spoono.com) They